CygnusDAO/core/contracts/cygnus-core/README.md

 ### BorrowControl / CollateralControl

-- Contract where admins can control pool variables according to governance
+- Contracts where admins can control pool variables according to governance

 ### BorrowModel / CollateralModel